 Beers and Iron for a good cause

 This episode of Barbells and Beers is a bit different.
 We have teamed up with an organization called Sneaker Heartz.
-A non-profit which takes gently used shoes out from the dark pits of your closet and onto the feet of those who need them.
-Cameron DeHaven’s crew has been doing the heavy lifting for some time now and they have helped hundreds of people so far.
-So…what better way to kick off our 7th Barbells and Beers than by helping those who need it most.
+A non for profit which takes gently used shoes out from the dark pits of your closet and onto the feet of those who need them.
+Cameron DeHaven’s crew has been doing the heavy lifting for some time now and they have helped hundreds of people.
+So, what better way to kick off our 7th Barbells and Beers than by helping those who need it most.

-This episode takes us to the The Basement Gym in Saint Charles.
-Yes, it’s in a basement of sorts, but don’t worry this basement is rad.
-Upon entering the gym you instantly realize it’s not your average gym or basement.
-To the right, you have what appears to be a traditional gym layout with machines, racks, plates and dumbbells; however, look closer and you’ll see some pieces of iron that would never find their way into a big box, mainstream gym.
-A mono-lift squat rack is perched nearby, giving you the sense that some heavy lifting takes place here.
+This episode takes us to the Basement Gym in Saint Charles.
+Yes, its in a basement of sorts, but don’t worry this basement is rad.
+Upon entering the gym you instantly realize its not your average gym or basement.
+To the right your have what appears to be a traditional gym layout with machines, racks, plates and dumbbells; however, look closer and you see some pieces of iron that would never find its way into a big box mainstream gym.
+A monolift squat rack is perched nearby, giving you the sense that some heavy lifting takes place here.
 Chains are hung on one of the four racks, adding to the sense that we are not in Kansas anymore.
-Bumper plates join the endless selection of iron plates racked.
-Were you by chance looking for 200 pound dumbbells?
-Well…they’ve got ’em.
-And if you blow your back out trying to pick those bad boys up, just hobble down to Dr. Colton’s office for an adjustment.
-Yeah, there is a chiropractor on site as well.
+And, bumper plates join the endless selection of iron plates racked.
+Where you by chance looking for 200 pound dumbbells?
+Well, they’ve got’ em and if you blow your back out trying to pick those bad boys up, just hobble down to Dr. Colton’s office for an adjustment.
+Yeah, there is a chiropractor here.
 The left side of the gym further disrupts the average “club” style gym with atlas stones, tractor tires, battle ropes, steel maces, a Yoke rack, and a damn keg!
 Interested in kettlebells?
-Not to worry, they’ve got them up to 100 lbs.
-This gym isn’t messing around.
+Not to worry, they’ve got them up to 100lbs.
+This gym isn’t messing around, like a twenty something millennial trying to sell you a time share at an all you can eat seafood buffet.
 No, this gym has something real to offer.

 Why am I so sweaty?

-We meet our trainer, Ken, who has set up several stations.
-From tire flipping to pushing the yoke rack on their green runway.
-Seeing what he’s set up, I know we’ve got our work cut out for us.
+We meet our trainer Ken, who has set up several stations.
+From tire flipping to pushing the yoke rack on there green runway, we’ve got our work cut out for us.
 The timer is set and we rock out 1 minute rounds at each of the seven stations.
-Sweat and heavy breathing ensue as we work.
+Sweat and heavy breathing ensue, as we work.
 A team lift is required for the rather heavy tractor tire plopped in the middle of the chaos.
-We now know that we have to earn that beer.
-The primary incentive to our forthcoming indulgance is the keg we have to carry.
+We have to earn that beer.
+The only reminders of the beer to come are the keg carries.
 After what felt like an hour, we finish our last station.
-High fives are thrown at one another as we begin to catch our collective breath and wipe the sweat from our brows.
+High fives are thrown at one another as we begin to catch our breathes and wipe the sweat from our brow.

 What will your impact be?